What is sports massage?

 Karen Shipton, our expert masseur who offers sports massage in Hertfordshire, has trained specifically within the field and is on hand.
 Karen is a qualified Soft Tissue and Remedial Sports Massage Therapist, having graduated with a Level 5 BTEC Professional Diploma in Clinical Sport and Remedial Massage Therapy from the prestigious North London School of Sports Massage (NLSSM).
 That said, all of our physiotherapists here at Harpenden Physiotherapy possess a number of these skills and if necessary, can implement them into your treatment plan.

-If it’s a part of an ongoing injury you’re using it for, or if you would just like a good sports massage to help relieve aches and pains, get in touch today on 01582 761448 and book an appointment with Karen.
+If it’s a part of an ongoing injury you’re using it for, or if you would just like a good sports massage to help relieve aches and pains, get in touch on 01582 761448 and book an appointment with Karen or Charlotte.
 We’re based in Harpenden, and have clients from all over the county who have benefited from our expert sports massage in Hertfordshire.